Schools

 There will be a pre-hearing conference May 13, said Shah.
 However, that May 13 date is just a scheduling conference that will be done by phone.
 It will decide, among other things, the date of a hearing on the case, and whether or not oral arguments will even be heard.
 (An administrative law judge could dismiss the parents' appeal without hearing oral arguments.)

-It's rare that the state Department of Education has intervened to stop the closure of a school.
+It's rare that the state Department of Education has ever intervened to stop the closure of a school.

 Shah said he's taken the parents' case for free.
 He told Patch Thursday: